Planned ATV Invasion festival is canceled

-BERLIN —The Androscoggin Valley ATV Invasion festival, scheduled for July 30 and 31, has been canceled.
-The news was announced in a release issued Friday by Androscoggin Valley ATV Club President Alex Smith.
+BERLIN — The Androscoggin Valley ATV Invasion, a "weekend of fun" set for July 30-31 with planned mud races, demo rides, obstacle courses and live music, has been canceled.
+The news was announced in a release issued last Friday by Androscoggin Valley ATV Club President Alex Smith.

-Smith said the club was unable to obtain adequate insurance coverage for the event and drought conditions at the time created undesirable conditions for the mud pit and other activities.
+Smith said the club was unable to obtain adequate insurance coverage for the event, and drought conditions at the time created inauspicious conditions for the mud pit and other activities.

-Expected to attract thousands of ATV enthusiasts to the area, plans for the event included mud pit races, an obstacle course, a rally race and a concert.

 “Although we have had no claims against our past event insurance policies, the hard insurance market has made our traditional coverage unavailable,” Smith said.

 The club announced plans to hold the ATV Invasion after the decision was made in January by the club and the Androscoggin Valley Chamber of Commerce not to hold the annual Jericho ATV Festival because of the uncertainty created by COVID-19.
-It marked the second year in a row the Jericho ATV Festival was canceled because of the pandemic.
+It marked the second year in a row the Jericho ATV Festival was canceled.

 Club officials said the organization decided to hold an alternate event because it wanted to maintain continuity.
 The club feared if there was not an event to attract riders and ATV dealers this July, it would not be able to regain the riders and dealers in 2022 when it hoped to host the Jericho ATV Festival again.